bareboat-necessities/bbn_alarms_A/README.md

 ### Setting WhatsApp API key and phone:

 Connect your device to the Ethernet port on your boat router, power on via USB.
-Open this page in the browser:
+Open http://192.168.1.53/ in the browser (Note: IP address might be different, so check the output from USB serial port):

 <p align="center">
 <img src="./img/bbn_alarms_api_key.png?raw=true" style="width: 40%; height: auto;" alt="BBN Bilge Level Sensor" />